jben-estrada/asexual-penna-model/README.md

 #### Genome initialization in the initial population

-The number of deleterious random mutations per genome in the initial population can be specified, such that the user can choose starting genomes with no harmful genes.
+The number of deleterious random mutations per genome in the initial population can be specified.
 It is also possible to randomize this number per genome to completely randomize the initialization.

+#### Time-dependent model parameters

+In this implementation of the Penna model, it is also possible to specify one of the select model parameters and make them vary with time.
+At the moment, only birth rate $B$, mutation rate $M$, minimum and maximum reproduction ages $R$ and $R_{max}$, and mutation threshold $T$ can be chosen.
+Note that for $R$ and $R_{max}$, both parameters vary at the same rate.
+The rate of change is also positive, incrementing by 1 every $\Delta t$ time steps where $\Delta t$ is specified by the user.

 Go to [Top](#asexual-penna-model).
 ## Installation